SQL

 What is a SQL Create Table Statement?

-The SQL CREATE TABLE statement is used to create a new table in a relational database.
+The CREATE TABLE statement is used to create a new table in a relational database.
 The syntax often has non-standard extensions to specify storage criteria.

 SQL Create Table Example

-Below is a simple SQL CREATE TABLE example that creates a table to hold data about departments in a business:
+Below is a simple SQL create table example that creates a table to hold data about departments in a business:

 CREATE TABLE DEPARTMENTS ( Department-ID int, Department-Name varchar(255), Department-Cost-Center int );